 Before 2020, Huawei was one of TSMC's largest customers.
 HiSilicon's Kirin chips were manufactured at TSMC's most advanced nodes, alongside Apple's A-series and Qualcomm's Snapdragon processors.
 The loss of TSMC as a manufacturing partner was devastating for Huawei — it meant the company could no longer produce cutting-edge smartphone processors and had to restructure its entire chip strategy around domestic capabilities.

 For SMIC, the situation was different.
 Gaining Huawei as a customer was transformative but also overwhelming.
 Huawei's chip designs pushed SMIC to its technical limits, forcing rapid process development that the foundry might not have attempted otherwise.
-The huawei-chip-strategy article explores this dynamic in depth — how Huawei essentially willed SMIC's 7nm capability into existence by providing demanding designs, substantial volume commitments, and engineering collaboration.
+The Huawei comeback story article explores this dynamic in depth — how Huawei essentially willed SMIC's 7nm capability into existence by providing demanding designs, substantial volume commitments, and engineering collaboration.

 Sanctions Survival: How SMIC Grows Despite Export Controls

 SMIC was added to the US Entity List in December 2020, restricting its access to American technology and equipment.
 The restrictions have tightened repeatedly since then.
-Yet SMIC's revenue has grown every year.
+SMIC did not grow in a straight line -- revenue fell in 2023 before recovering -- but the company still reached record revenue in 2025 under sanctions.

 The Captive Market Effect